Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 - sunglasses (not your latest RayBan, but a pair with good protection that you don’t care about anymore)

 - cell phone with a full battery, in case of an emergency.
-Your smartphone can also be used as a compass, map (especially if you don’t have a network where you are going as often when hiking abroad), etc.
+You can also use your smartphone as a compass, map (especially if you don’t have a network where you are going as often when hiking abroad), etc.

-If you have an artistic flair, you’ll also appreciate taking your camera with you to capture what nature has to offer.
+If you have an artistic flair, you’ll also appreciate taking your camera with you to capture what nature offers.

 - Know where you are going, and more importantly, what to expect when it comes to local wildlife.
-If you’re hiking in an area that is swarming with snakes and/or where bear encounters are possible, it’s best to be informed in advance!
+If you’re hiking in an area that is swarming with snakes and/or where bear encounters are possible, it’s best to know in advance!

 - In the same way, beware of ticks if you go hiking in a wooded area in the middle of nature.
 In particular, make sure to shower with hot water and soap yourself up as soon as you get home, in case you come into contact with poisonous plants.

 - As you progress in hiking, aim for the peaks and highlights of a region.
-They are always a nice stop to have a bite to eat and enjoy the view, as well as making you burn more calories.
+They are always a nice stop to have a bite to eat and enjoy the view, and making you burn more calories.

 - In the descents, shorten your stride as much as possible and take care to land on the soles of your feet with a bent knee if possible.
 Landing on your heel could cause strain on your knees and joints.

 - Have fun and amuse your children with geocaching.
-Via the site https://www.geocaching.com/play participate in real treasure hunts close to your location.
+Via the site https://www.geocaching.com/play take part in real treasure hunts close to your location.
 There are real adventures right next door to you!

 - Don’t pollute where you go.
 If you bring something with you, it is better to leave with it: no waste in the woods, of course.
 You can also pick up any other waste you come across, the wilderness will thank you for it.
 Learn The Leave No Trace Seven Principles.

-All that’s left for me to do is to wish you all the best of what nature has to offer, while there are still some unspoiled places left!
+With these hiking tips, all that’s left for me to do is to wish you all the best of what the great outdoors has to offer, while there are still some unspoiled places left!